OrangeFox86/DreamcastControllerUsbPico/README.md

 | -------- | ------- |
 | ![host mode](images/host_mode_sm.gif) | ![client mode](images/client_mode_sm.gif) |

+This platform may easily be forked and adapted for other interfacing needs.
+Feel free to do so under the conditions of the supplied [LICENSE.md](LICENSE.md).

 Refer to the [releases](https://github.com/OrangeFox86/DreamcastControllerUsbPico/releases) page for current progress.
 Refer to the [issues](https://github.com/OrangeFox86/DreamcastControllerUsbPico/issues) tab for things left to be implemented and known bugs.

 ---